Daniel Carlson: Minnesota Vikings

 Carlson was selected by the Minnesota Vikings in the fifth round (167th overall) of the 2018 NFL draft.
-He was one of two kickers to be drafted that year, the other being Jason Sanders by the Miami Dolphins.
+He was one of two kickers to be selected that year, the other being Jason Sanders by the Miami Dolphins.

 In the offseason, he competed with veteran kicker Kai Forbath.
 Forbath was released by the team on August 20, 2018.
 Carlson made his NFL debut in the season-opening 24–16 victory over the San Francisco 49ers and converted all three extra point attempts and a field goal attempt.
 In the next game against the Green Bay Packers, he missed a field goal in regulation and two in overtime, resulting in a 29–29 tie.
 The following day, Carlson was waived and replaced by veteran Dan Bailey.